 5. Plan a Grown-up Date Night

-Hear me out.
-During the day, your baby’s birthday should be all about the baby!
-Let’s not forget the most crucial part of any big one-year-old milestone: the singing, followed by the cake tasting.
+During the day, keep the focus on your baby.
+Then, once bedtime hits, take time to celebrate yourselves too.
+Let’s not forget the most important part of a first birthday: the singing, followed by the cake tasting.
 Once your little love has opened a few gifts, experienced his first sugar rush, and crashed from all the birthday magic, that doesn’t mean the party’s over.
-Let the parent party begin once bedtime commences for your birthday babe.
 Pop some champagne or that expensive bottle of wine in the back of your bar cart that you’ve been saving for a special occasion.

 If you can swing it, have a trusted friend or relative babysit.
 Change out of your spit-up sweats, slip into something you feel amazing in, and head to dinner.
 Celebrating this day is as much about your journey as parents as it is for your baby.
 This year has brought a lot of new challenges, growth, and ups and downs for the whole family.
 You survived.
 And that is worth a toast or two.